-Document 2: NSW EPA Environmental Protection Licence - 12490 Aspect Sum mary of Project Specific Environmental Conditions Comments Conformance A1 What the licence authorises and regulates his licence authorises the carrying out of the iled development work. • Only electrical generation undertaken on-site Yes Fee Based Activity Scale city Generation - Generation of electrical power from 4[b]) - 1000-4000 Gwh generated • Electricity generation for 12 month period - 251 Gwh Yes
+Document 2: cument 2: NSW EPA Environmental Protection Licence - 12490 Aspect Summary of Project Specific Environmental Conditions Comments Conformance A1 What the licence authorises and regulates A1.1 Thi schedule is licence authorises the carrying out of the ed development work. • Only electrical generation undertaken on-site Yes Fee Based Activity Scale Electrici gas (34[t ty Generation - Generation of electrical power from b]) - 1000-4000 Gwh generated • Electricity generation for 12 month period - 243.9 Gwh Yes

-P1 Location of monitoring/discharge points and areas Type of Monitoring PointP1.
+2. DISCHARGES TO AIR AND WATER AND AI PPLICATIONS TO LAND P1 Location of monitoring/discharge points and areas Type of Monitoring PointP1.
 Turbine Stack 1P2.
 Turbine Stack 2P3.
 Turbine Stack 3P4.
 Turbine Stack 4P5.
 Meteorological StationP6.
 Discharge from storm water retention pondP7.
 Irrigation from storm water retention pond.
-Monitoring sites as described are available &amp; utilised as required.
+Monitoring sites as described are available & utilised as required.
 No other discharge points other than those prescribed on-site.
 Yes 3.
-LIMIT CONDITIO NS L1 Pollution of waters L1.1 Except as may be expressly provided in any other condition of this licence, the licensee must comply with section 120 of the Protection of the Environment Operations Act 1997.
-No pollution of waters has occurred.
-The site stormwater pond released off-site during reporting period for three days.
-Water sampling was undertaken on a daily basis during the overflows and the water quality specifications met the sites Environmental Licence on all occasions.
+LIMIT CONDITIONS L1 Pollution of waters L1.1 Except as may be expressly provided in any other condition of this licence, the licensee must comply with section 120 of the Protection of the Environment Operations Act 1997. • No pollution of waters has occurred.
 Yes

-L3 Concentration limits Pollutant - Nitrogen Oxides Units of measure - mg/Nm3 100 percentile concentration limit - 51 Continuous monitoring equipment available at all times during operation.
-Yes L6 Noise Limits L6.1 Noise from the premises must not exceed specified sound pressure level (noise) limits Discussion in Section 13.3 Noise Emissions Yes L7 Potentially offensive odour L7.1 The licensee must not cause or permit the emission of offensive odour beyond the boundary of the premises.
-No offensive odour generated with implementation & maintenance of appropriate waste management strategies.
-Yes L8 Approved Fuels L8.1 Natural gas is the only fuel approved for routine firing of the power station turbines.Low sulphur diesel is approved for firing the power station turbines in emergencies when the natural gas supply has been disrupted.Operation of the turbines on diesel fuel must not exceed a total of 70 hours per year.
-Only Natural gas used as fuel on-site Yes O1 Activities must be carried out in a competent manner O1.1 Licensed activities must be carried out in a competent manner.
+L3 Concentration limits Pollutant - Nitrogen Oxides Units of measure - mg/Nm3 100 percentile concentration limit - 51 • Continuous monitoring equipment available at all times during operation.
+There were two NOx exceedances during this reporting period.
+Average CEMS data results and further discussion is detailed in Section 13.1 Air Quality of this AEMR Yes - except two reported NOx exceedances L6 Noise Limits L6.1 Noise from the premises must not exceed specified sound pressure level (noise) limits • Discussion in Section 13.3 Noise Emissions Yes L7 Potentially offensive odour L7.1 The licensee must not cause or permit the emission of offensive odour beyond the boundary of the premises. • No offensive odour generated with implementation & maintenance of appropriate waste management strategies.
+Yes L8 Approved Fuels L8.1 Natural gas is the only fuel approved for routine firing of the power station turbines.Low sulphur diesel is approved for firing the power station turbines in emergencies when the natural gas supply has been disrupted.Operation of the turbines on diesel fuel must not exceed a total of 70 hours per year. • Only Natural gas used as fuel on-site Yes O1 Activities must be carried out in a competent manner O1.1 Licensed activities must be carried out in a competent manner.
 This includes: (a) the processing, handling, movement and storage of materials and substances used to carry out the activity; and (b) the treatment, storage, processing, reprocessing, transport and disposal of waste generated by the activity. • Site activities undertaken as per the Environmental Management Plans detailed in the site Operational Environmental Management Plan.
 A review of the implementation of these plans is detailed in Section 13 of this Report.
 Yes